-Time, like space, is usually conceived of as a basic category of human existence.
-Yet, being the least real of all characteristics of reality, time itself is hard to define and to treat.
-The theory of absolute space and time, once dominant in the West under the influence of physicists like Newton, has long been discredited.
-How exactly and with what consequences concepts of time and temporalities are developed, effectuated, discussed, dismissed or altered, is contingent on the respective social group and its conditions.
-In other words: human beings arrange time according to certain beliefs and preferences; people are ‘brewers of time’.
+Time, like space, is considered to be a basic category of human existence.
+Yet, as the least tangible of all aspects of reality, it is hard to define and to come to terms with.
+The theory of absolute space and time that once dominated in the West under the influence of physicists like Newton is no longer credible.
+We now understand that concepts of time and temporalities – and how they are developed, effectuated, discussed, dismissed or altered, is contingent on the respective social group and its conditions.
+In other words, human beings arrange time according to certain beliefs and preferences; we are ‘brewers of time’.

-In recent years, Latin American scholars have made contributions to this line of enquiry, pointing out that it is the worlds, societies and individual lives that are temporal.
-From within their regional experience of diversity, therefore, it is preferable to speak of different temporalities to investigate people’s understanding of time.
-Human beings perceive time in terms of temporalities, according to their cultural contexts.
+In recent years, Latin American scholars have made significant contributions to this line of enquiry.
+Recognising that worlds, societies and individual lives are temporal, it is preferable when investigating people’s understanding of time to speak of different temporalities from within regional experiences of diversity.
+In short: human beings perceive time in terms of temporalities according to their cultural contexts.

-The new overseas arena of human interaction forced Europeans and indigenous people alike to adopt new concepts of time.
-In the Americas, sophisticated systems for counting time and predicting the future based on calendars had been in use for millennia, including for the political purpose of imposing visions of history and the future on subordinates.
-Following conquest and colonization, indigenous concepts of time clashed with the Europeans’ intention to synchronize time according to their colonial understanding and interests.
-Inferences about a ‘cyclical’ conception of time, for instance, tended to emphasize a relative ‘backward’, ‘static’ or ‘motionless’ idea of temporalities among indigenous groups in comparison with the West’s understanding of itself as dynamic and progressive.
-Only recently has attention been given to the immanent concern for the future, as expressed, for example, in the rituals for the Aztec goddess Cihuacoatl (‘Snake-Woman’) as ‘The Great Mother of the Future’.
-The task remains to scrutinize critically the assumed differences in temporalities, divided into quantitative (metric) concepts of time in Western societies and qualitative concepts of time in indigenous groups, which are believed to connect the measuring of time closely to human action, events or specific meanings assigned to certain days yet to come.
+Globalisation meant new arenas of interaction for European and indigenous peoples alike, forcing them to adopt new concepts of time.
+In the Americas, sophisticated calendar-based systems for keeping track of time and predicting the future had been used for millennia, including for the political purpose of imposing visions of history and the future on subordinates.
+In the wake of conquest and colonization, indigenous concepts of time clashed with the Europeans’ intention to synchronize time according to their understanding and interests.
+Inferences about ‘cyclical’ conception of time, for instance, tended to emphasize the relative ‘backward’, ‘static’ or ‘motionless’ idea of temporalities among indigenous groups in contrast to the West’s self-understanding of its own progressive linearity and dynamism.
+Only recently have researchers examined the immanent concern for the future in Latin America, as expressed, for example, in the rituals for the Aztec goddess Cihuacoatl (‘Snake-Woman’) as ‘The Great Mother of the Future’.
+The task remains to critically scrutinize the assumed differences in temporalities.
+These are divided into quantitative (metric) concepts of time in Western societies and qualitative concepts of time in indigenous groups, which are generally believed to closely connect the measuring of time to human action, events or specific meanings assigned to certain futurities.

-The IRTG focuses on aspirations and anticipations of people in Latin America, establishing three research dimensions:
+To better grasp the aspirations and anticipations of people in Latin America, the IRTG has established three research dimensions: